opensearch-project/documentation-website/_dashboards/discover/visualizing-ad.md

 Alerts and anomalies are visualized in line charts on a dashboard.
 To create an alerting monitor using the Discover application and sample data and to visualize the alerts on a dashboard, follow these steps:

 1. From the OpenSearch Dashboards main menu, select **Discover**.
-2. From <window>, select the **[Logs] My dashboard** sample dataset.
-Line chart visualizations will automatically appear on the dashboard.
+2. From <window>, select the **<name> sample dataset.
+You will see a pre-populated dashboard with line chart visualizations.
 3. Select the ellipsis icon on the line chart titled **CPU Usage Across World**, then select **Alerting** > **Add alerting monitor**.
 4. Select **Create new monitor**.
 5. From the **Add alerting monitor** window, configure the **Monitor details** and **Triggers**